mlops-club/pyprojen/README.md

   - **Examples:**
     - 10x the speed of CI for all repos overnight by making CI steps run in parallel instead of serially
     - Update a team linting rule in `pyproject.toml`, `ruff.toml`, etc.
-    - Add auth steps to publish to or install from a private PyPI server in CI or `Dockerfile`s
+    - Add auth steps to publish to or install from a private PyPI registry in CI or `Dockerfile`s
     - Completely change CI systems with minimal disruption, e.g. switch from Bitbucket Pipelines to GitHub Actions to AWS CodeBuild and back

 2. 🧱 **Modularity**